cartwatson/.dotfiles/nixos/README.md

 ## Setup

 - install NixOS
+- run `./install.sh`
+  - if install failes (it shouldn't)
   - mv default config and hardware config to `~/.dotfiles/nixos/hosts`
   - symbolic link both files back to `/etc/nixos/`
+  - `git add` new files for host
+  - rebuild (see above)

 ## References